 Alexandria earned her JD at Harvard Law School, where she focused on death penalty issues.
 She also holds a BA in Sociology from Columbia University and an MFA in Nonfiction Writing from Emerson College.

-She lives in Boston and teaches at Grub Street and Harvard’s Kennedy School of Government.
+She lives in Boston and teaches memoir writers at Grub Street and graduate public policy students at Harvard’s Kennedy School of Government.